siriusb-org/.github/README.md

-# SIRIUS b

-This is a placeholder readme for siriusb.org
+README for SIRIUS B is in .github/profile/README.md